rimutaka/posts/anatomy-of-failed-validation/readme.md

 *There is plenty of good advice in books and on the Internet about how to validate an idea.
 The authors may convincingly tell you what to do, but skip the execution part as if it's not important.
 This post is a step-by-step walk through an idea validation process I did recently.*

 I started writing on [Dev.To](https://dev.to/rimutaka) only two months ago.
 Call me a beginner.
 One of the main challenges for me is finding someone to proofread my posts before I publish them.
 I want to know if the posts are interesting and easy to read and what can be improved.
-This is how I got this idea about a proofreading community where we would review each other's posts and exchange  feedback.
+This is how I got this idea about a proofreading community where writers would review each other's posts and exchange feedback.
 Better posts, happier readers, more reactions, right?

 Maybe not so!